-Employees who have helped the organization save costs and improve margins either through process improvement or cost engineering need to be recognized as well.
+Organizations should recognize employees who have helped the organization save costs and improve margins either through process improvement or cost engineering.

 Completion of a challenging project in time and with the desired (or more than the desired) results should be recognized.

 Employees could be recognized for participating in or undertaking special initiatives that might not be directly related to their area of work or key performance areas.

 These could include employee engagement activities, representing the organization in an external event such as sports, culture, community service, or thought leadership.

 Recognizing employees for demonstrating specific behaviors or values is an effective way to keep them engaged and motivated besides promoting these desirable traits among the other members of the workforce.